qzio/w2fau2f/README.md

 The wireguard tunnel is exposed to the internet through port-forwarding, a third internet connected interface etc.

-the wireguard interface uses a /24 network which must not overlap with the internal network.
+The wireguard interface uses a /24 network which must not overlap with the internal network.

 A client connects to the vpn, which is probably authenticated using the pub/priv key.
-But to get through the vpn node to the rest of your network, two important iptables rules should be configured.
+To get traffic through the vpn node to the rest of your network, two important iptables rules should be configured.

-- allow forwarding for that ip
+- Allow forwarding for that ip.
-- enable `NAT` for that ip to the internal network
+- Enable `NAT` for that ip to the internal network.

 This is where w2fau2f comes into play.
-You can use the "PostUp" wireguard hook to trigger the client to open a browser tab for the w2fau2f running on the vpn node.
+You can use the "PostUp" wireguard hook to trigger the client to open a browser tab for `w2fau2f` running on the vpn node.

-the client must then login using their u2f key and if successful w2fau2f adds iptables rules to let through traffic from the client's vpn-ip to the internal network.
+The client must then login using their u2f key and if successful w2fau2f adds iptables rules to forward traffic from the client's vpn-ip to the internal network using NAT.

 ```